Oklahoma Flying Aces

-The Oklahoma Flying Aces were a professional indoor football team based in Enid, Oklahoma, and members of the Champions Indoor Football league.
-The team was founded in 2018 as an expansion franchise for the 2019 season.
-The team was dormant for the 2021 season, but did not return in for the 2022 season.
-The Flying Aces' home games were played at Stride Bank Center.
+The Oklahoma Flying Aces are a dormant professional indoor football team based in Enid, Oklahoma.
+The team was founded in 2018 as an expansion franchise in Champions Indoor Football for the 2019 season.
+The team was dormant for the 2021 season, but did not return for the 2022 season.
+The Flying Aces joined the National Arena League for the 2024 season but became dormant before the season was completed.

 History

 The franchise was announced by Champions Indoor Football (CIF) in 2018 as a 2019 expansion team and selected the name "Flying Aces" from a name-the-team contest in October 2018.
-They finished their inaugural season with a 2–10 record, with their only wins a forfeit over the folded Texas Revolution and a semi-professional team, the NTX Savages, that filled in for the home game originally scheduled against the Revolution.
+Playing at Stride Bank Center, they finished their inaugural season with a 2–10 record, with their only wins a forfeit over the folded Texas Revolution and a semi-professional team, the NTX Savages, that filled in for the home game originally scheduled against the Revolution.
 The team's second season was cancelled before it could begin due to the COVID-19 pandemic.
 On April 1, 2021, the team withdrew from the 2021 season one week before it was scheduled for its first game citing a drastically increased workers' compensation insurance from $5000 in 2019 to $150000 for 2021.
-The team was replaced on the CIF schedule by a re-launched Dodge City Law with law inheriting the Flying Aces' roster and staff.
+The team was replaced on the CIF schedule by a re-launched Dodge City Law with the Law inheriting the Flying Aces' roster and staff.

-The Flying Aces were not included in the 2022 schedule and appears to have suspended operations.
+The Flying Aces were not included in the 2022 schedule and appeared to have suspended operations.

+In October 2023, the Flying Aces announced they would join the National Arena League and play their home games at the 8,000-seat Chisholm Trail Expo Center.
+In May 2024, the team and the league "mutually agreed to allow football operations to go dormant for the remainder of the 2024 season" to restructure.